 Additional reporting provided to companies.
 This could include:

 Running a survey in partnership

 This might include developing a joint survey, or managing a survey on behalf of a company.
 Note the challenge of sample sizes make it difficult for venues to have such a relationship with many companies.

 Contact attenders on behalf of the company on request (various mailings)

-Companies should be willing to cover any costs (printing, postage etc.), and use of the data to contact individuals by email must reflect the obligation under PECR to only do so in relation to the company's events at that particular venue, and not elsewhere.
+Companies should be willing to cover any costs (printing, postage etc.), and use of the data to contact individuals by email and post must reflect the obligation under PECR and GDPR to only do so in relation to the company's events at that particular venue, and not elsewhere.